ahmetcankaratas/ahmetcankaratas/README.md

 <img alt="Matrix Pill" src="https://user-images.githubusercontent.com/53529387/209482423-68611331-0257-4279-bcbb-5a94fea6445d.gif" width="400"/>

 And now, I'm a self-taught full-stack developer.
 At the same time I graduated from Ankara University (MSc.
-Informatics/Computer Science) with a GPA of 4.0/of 4.0.
+Informatics/Computer Science) with GPA 4.0/4.0.

 I like writing new codes, dreaming of new fintech ideas, and creating algorithms for investment.